capsice/shttp/README.md

 # SHTTP
-SHTTP is a simple HTTP development server written in dash.
-Surprisingly, it may be faster than `serve` (although it definitely has less features)
+SHTTP is a simple HTTP development server written in POSIX Shell.

 ## Installation
 To install SHTTP, run `./install.sh`.
 To uninstall it, run `./install.sh clean`.
 It is important to ensure that the `.local/bin` directory (or equivalent) is included in your `$PATH` environment variable, as this is where the script will be installed and made available for execution.

 ### Dependencies
-SHTTP depends on `socat` since I could not find a way to make `netcat` reliable for this application.
-Make sure to install it prior to using the program.
+SHTTP depends on `socat` since I could not find a way to make `netcat` reliable for this application, mainly due to the wide amount of differences in functionality between implementations (GNU, BusyBox, OpenBSD, ...).

 ## Usage
 To use SHTTP, run the `shttp` command with the following arguments: